Life Sciences in Greater Charlotte

 Life Sciences Assets

 The life sciences community here boasts expertise in nutrition, bioinformatics, alternative energy and translational research.
-More than 50 life sciences companies flourish here with more than 300 that support the growing life sciences cluster.
+More than 50 life sciences companies flourish here with more than 300 companies that support the growing life sciences cluster.
 Company information can be accessed using the company directory.
-Among our leaders are pharmaceutical developer Lundbeck NA and Medical Murray, developer of medical devices.
+Among our assets are medical device leaders, including Medical Murray, Sonacare and Dynacast, and pharmaceutical developer, Lundbeck NA.
 The region’s development is guided by an advisory committee of life sciences leaders in the region.

 Charlotte has a vibrant network of life sciences professionals.
-Whether it is genomics, ethics, venture funding, or anything in between, the Charlotte life sciences community has organized the event.
-Seven longstanding, active exchange groups convene monthly to discuss science, network, find potential partners, and create new ideas.
+Whether it is genomics, ethics, venture funding, or anything in between, the Charlotte life sciences community has organized consistent events.
+Six longstanding, active exchange groups convene monthly to discuss science, network, find potential partners, and create new ideas.
 Upcoming events are listed at the bottom of this page, or view the full statewide calendar.

 A talented workforce is one of Charlotte’s most valuable resources.
-RowanWorks and the Centralina Workforce Development Board make connections to workforce training opportunities for those looking to advance or start new careers.
+Charlotte Works, the Centralina Workforce Development Board, and Central Piedmont Community College (CPCC) make connections to workforce training opportunities for those looking to advance or start new careers.
 In addition to being ranked a top most-educated city, an independent site consultant vetted the labor shed in the region for a large biomanufacturing project and passed the region with flying colors.

-As an office of NCBiotech, we can connect you to the many resources in Charlotte and across the state.
+NCBiotech’s team can connect you to the many resources in Charlotte and across the state.
 This means job seekers can use our jobs board.
-Training opportunities are listed in with the state’s training programs.
-We have a Life Science Intelligence unit whose market research resources can be available at the regional office.
-And we encourage applicants to our funding programs for university research and companies.
+Training opportunities are listed with the state’s training programs.
+We have a Life Science Intelligence unit whose market research resources can be made available at NCBiotech’s Charlotte office.
+And we encourage applicants to apply for our funding programs for university research and startups.

 Counties – Greater Charlotte includes Anson, Cabarrus, Catawba, Gaston, Iredell, Lincoln, Mecklenburg, Richmond, Rowan, Stanly and Union counties.